23 Quick and Easy Pantry Meals

 It took me years to learn how to cook without having to run to the store for every recipe.
 I save a ton of time and money using my daycare menu, planning out meals for the fam, and only shopping once a month for staple items.
 Here are 23 quick and easy pantry meals you can make with a well-stocked pantry to save you tons of money and time.

-I go to a local fruit company to buy produce in between my monthly shopping trip.
+We go to a local fruit company to buy produce in between my monthly shopping trip.
 I can get in and out of the small store with some local products and it doesn’t take me as long as going into a big supermarket.
 We also, during the gardening season, eat from what we grow, so I don’t usually go to the fruit store during summer.

 When planning our monthly shopping trip, I make a detailed list of what I would buy from the store we shop at.
 If I send my husband to the store, we save money because he only gets what is on the list and doesn’t do a lot of impulse buying like I do.
 He’s willing to go, so that’s a good way for us to save money.

-Menu planning to save time and money
+Menu planning saves time and money

 I have a shopping list that corresponds to my daycare menu, and I go through that and write down on our shopping list what we need.
 A great way to save money would be to use the grocery store ads to plan your family’s meals for the month.
 Use whatever is on the front page of the ads that is actually healthy, whole, real food, to plan them out.